The Adult Attachment Interview – online training18 days

 It is essential that trainees attend all 18 days of the course.

 There will be homework practice transcripts to code following the 3 teaching weeks.
 An option tutorial focused on the practice transcript is offered.
 A reliability test will follow on for those who reach a satisfactory level of competence in the final set of practice transcripts.

 The Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
 This reliability can be reported.
 Evidence of reliability should be requested if the participant will code data for others.

 Competence in interviewing is also assessed and therefore course participants are required to submit 3 Adult Attachment Interviews for feedback (two non-risk, 1 clinical), during the course.
 Feedback will be given after each interview and a certificate issued if interviewing skills are judged to be satisfactory.

 Assessing Adult Attachment: A Dynamic-Maturational Approach to Discourse Analysis.
 Crittenden, P.M. & Landini, A. (2011).
 New York: Norton.

 The course will be delivered online via Zoom video conference.

-Training days will begin at 1pm and end between 6-7pm (UK time).
+Training days will begin at 1pm and end at 6pm (UK time).
 You will be required to read and classify a transcript before each training day starts.
 Consequently, participants should be entirely free of other obligations during the training.